 In May of 2020, the Organization received loan proceeds in the amount of \$47,685 under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) as amended by the Paycheck Protection Program Flexibility Act of 2020, provides loans to qualifying businesses for amounts up to 2.5 times the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent, and utilities, and maintains its payroll levels.
 Under provisions of the CARES Act, the Organization submitted an application for debt forgiveness, which was approved on September 16, 2021.
-Of the original amount, \$44,122 was forgiven and the Organization repaid \$3,563 from the original loan proceeds.
+Of the original amount, \$44,122 was forgiven and recognized as revenue in 2022, and the Organization repaid \$3,563 from the original loan proceeds.
+There were no such proceeds or repayments in the current year.